Thomas Martin Thompson: Trial and execution

 Leitch had threatened Fleischli in the past.
 Fibers and a shoe print linked him and his car to the dumping of the body.
 Leitch was sentenced to 15 years to life in 1985 for his alleged role in the murder after being convicted of second-degree murder.
 The deputy district attorney put forth the theory that Leitch was the man who wanted Fleischli killed, and that Thompson had killed her on Leitch's orders.
 A few weeks before her murder she had called a Laguna Beach police officer and told him that Leitch had threatened to kill her.

 On November 4, 1983, Thompson was convicted by an Orange County Superior Court jury of the first-degree murder and forcible rape of Fleischli.
 On April 28, 1988, the California Supreme Court unanimously affirmed Thompson's rape and murder convictions and affirmed Thompson's death sentence with two of seven justices dissenting.
 After filing several unsuccessful habeas petitions with the California Supreme Court, Thompson was granted habeas relief as to his rape conviction by the United States District Court for the Central District of California, invalidating the death sentence on ineffective assistance of counsel grounds.

 On June 19, 1996, a unanimous three-judge panel of the Court of Appeals for the Ninth Circuit reversed the District Court and reinstated Thompson's death sentence.
 The Court of Appeals panel noted that, given the strong evidence of rape presented by the State, Thompson could not demonstrate prejudice under the prevailing legal standard, even if the court accepted Thompson's ineffective assistance of counsel argument.
 The panel then denied Thompson's petition for rehearing en banc, and on June 11, 1997, the Court of Appeals issued its mandate denying all habeas relief in Thompson's case.

 Subsequent habeas petitions by Thompson failed, until two days before Thompson was to be executed, when a divided en banc panel of the Court of Appeals recalled sua sponte the court's June 11, 1997 mandate.
 This occurred well after the Court's usual timeframe for reconsideration, and after the Supreme Court of the United States denied Thompson's petition for certiorari and the Governor of California conducted a clemency review.
-The State immediately appealed the recall to the Supreme Court, which granted certiorari and ultimately reinstated Thompson's death sentence, calling the Court of Appeals' action a "grave abuse of discretion."
+The State immediately appealed the recall to the Supreme Court, which granted certiorari in Calderon v.
+Thompson and ultimately reinstated Thompson's death sentence, calling the Court of Appeals' action a "grave abuse of discretion."

 Thompson was executed by lethal injection on July 14, 1998, at San Quentin State Prison.
 His last meal was Alaskan king crab with melted butter, spinach salad, pork fried rice, Mandarin-style spare ribs, hot fudge sundae and a six-pack of Coca-Cola.

 Donald Heller, the author of California's 1978 Proposition 7 (which increased the number of reasons for which an individual could be sentenced to death), became an opponent of the death penalty after the execution of Thompson.